Javapower77/cs2-highway-intersections-collection/Code/LongDescription.md

 * **Six-Lane Two-Way Highway**: Six-lane highway that allows traffic in both directions
 * **Eight-Lane Two-Way Highway**: Eight-lane highway that allows traffic in both directions
 * **Ten-Lane Two-Way Highway**: Ten-lane highway that allows traffic in both directions
+* **Seven-Lane One-Way Highway**: Seven-lane highway that allows traffic in one direction.
+* **Twelve-Lane Two-Way Highway**: Twelve-lane highway that allows traffic in both directions.
+* **Eight-Lane Asymmetric Highway**: Three lanes going one way and five lanes in the other.
+Works well specially for merging and deceleration lanes connecting to ramps.
+* **Nine-Lane Asymmetric Highway**: Three lanes going one way and six lanes in the other.
+Works well specially for merging and deceleration lanes connecting to ramps.
+* **Ten-Lane Asymmetric Highway**: Three lanes going one way and seven lanes in the other.
+Works well specially for merging and deceleration lanes connecting to ramps.
+* **Thirteen-Lane Asymmetric Highway**: Six lanes going one way and seven lanes in the other.
+Works well specially for merging and deceleration lanes connecting to ramps.

 RAILROADS:
 * **3-Exit-2-TwoWay-Railroad**: Railroad intersection with 3 exits each one with 2 two-way track.